ZarnackGroup/racoon_clip/docs/examples.rst

 - **a summary of the performed steps** called Report.html.

-- **The sample-wise whole aligned reads after duplicate removal in bam format**.
+- **The sample-wise whole aligned reads after duplicate removal in BAM format**.
 You can find them in the folder results/aligned/<sample_name>.Aligned.sortedByCoord.out.duprm.bam together with the corresponding bam.bai files.

-- **The group-wise whole aligned reads after duplicate removal in bam format.** There will be one bam file for each group you specified in the group.txt file.
+- **The group-wise whole aligned reads after duplicate removal in BAM format.** There will be one bam file for each group you specified in the group.txt file.
 If no group is specified, you get a file called all.bam where all samples are merged.
 They are located in the results/bam_merged/ folder.

 - **The sample-wise single nucleotide crosslink files in bw format.**: The files are split up into the plus and minus strands.
 They are located at results/bw/<sample_name>sortedByCoord.out.duprm.minus.bw and results/bw/<sample_name>sortedByCoord.out.duprm.plus.bw.